 - These procedures apply to all employees that work for the Division.

 - In the event that an employee violates Division policy or procedures or exhibits problematic behaviour, in most circumstances the Division will consider progressive discipline.
-This Administrative Procedure in no way fetters the Supervisor, Superintendent or designate, from taking any action, disciplinary or administrative measure, or exercising any right or power under the School Act where employment-related action is warranted.
+This Administrative Procedure in no way fetters the Supervisor, Superintendent or designate, from taking any action, disciplinary or administrative measure, or exercising any right or power under the Education Act where employment-related action is warranted.

 - Letters of Concern and Expectation or Reprimand issued to the employee will:

 - State the type of letter being issued,